Jam SQL Studio vs Popular SQL Tools

 What is the best Azure Data Studio replacement?

-Jam SQL Studio is designed as a direct replacement for Azure Data Studio, which is retiring on February 28, 2026.
+Jam SQL Studio is designed as a direct replacement for Azure Data Studio, which was retired on February 28, 2026.
 It provides execution plans, schema compare, charting, cross-platform support, and adds AI agent integration and data compare.

 Does Jam SQL Studio support AI coding assistants?